KoicsD/CharliesAngels/TaskDescription/OrdersWeek5.md

 * [*main.py*]
   This is the entry point.
-  Its function *initialize* instantiates classes of module *menu* -- storing the function delegates of module *data_handler* in the new menu-objects.
+  Its function *initialize* instantiates classes of module *menu* -- storing the function delegates of module *data_handler* in new menu-objects.
   The heart of our application is a while-True loop in *main* function which invokes the *load* method of object *main_menu* repeatedly until user hits the quit option and function *shutdown* is invoked.